← Research

 • Circular flow — money that returns to its origin

-• Bidirectional matching — A pays B, B pays A (round-tripping)
+• Bidirectional matching — A pays B, B pays A

-• Layering depth — chains of entities that exist only to obscure
+• Layering depth — chains of shells

-0–25: clean 26–50: borderline 51+: fraud signal
+4. Aggregate: 0–25 clean 26–50 borderline 51+ fraud signal

 ENRON SPE NETWORK